 The Helper Project was founded in August 2016 by Anne Morgan-Jespersen, a Utah native.
 As a teenager, Anne traveled throughout Utah and Wyoming with her father staking out oil and gas claims.
 This experience gave her a strong connection to and love for Utah’s landscape and the unique history of its rural cities and towns.

-It didn’t take them long to discover that, like many rural railroad and mining towns in America, Helper had felt the effects of the decline in the production of coal, oil, and gas.
-They brainstormed how to best use their skills for the benefit of the community, and in August 2016, they formed The Helper Project.
+It didn’t take them long to discover that, like many rural railroad and mining towns, Helper had felt the effects of the decline in the production of coal, oil, and gas.
+They brainstormed how to best use their skills for the benefit of the community, and in August 2016, formed The Helper Project.

-Today, The Helper Project‘s governing board of community leaders, artists, and business owners prides itself on granting funds for projects in the city of Helper that fall within the realm of the mission statement.
-Since 2016, 48 projects, special events, and exhibitions have been completed, and tens of thousands of dollars have been invested back into the community.
+Today, The Helper Project‘s governing board of community leaders, artists, and business owners prides itself on granting funds for projects in Helper that fall within the realm of the mission statement.
+Since 2016, over 70 projects, special events, and exhibitions have been completed, and more than $100,000 has been invested back into the community.

 The mission of The Helper Project is simple: To foster revitalization and preservation, encourage economic development,

 and promote cultural connections for the city and citizens of historic Helper, Utah.

 These turn of the century bungalows were painted, and the yards, retaining walls, and steps were redone with funds from The Helper Project.

 The Helper Project received this historic soda fountain as a donation to be placed in a building on Main Street.

 The Helper Project funds cultural events, like bringing the Utah Symphony to Helper to perform at no cost to the community and artist workshops.

 Click on the the links below to see news stories and learn more about what’s happening in Helper.